Housy History, Family Crest & Coats of Arms

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Housy include Hussey, Houssey, Huzzy, Huzzey and others.

 Early Notables of the Housy family (pre 1700)

-in 1640, supporter of the Royalist side in the English...
-Another 66 words (5 lines of text) are included under the topic Early Housy Notables in all our PDF Extended History products and printed products wherever possible.
+Another 97 words (7 lines of text) are included under the topic Early Housy Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Housy family to Ireland

 Some of the Housy family moved to Ireland, but this topic is not covered in this excerpt.